Duchess Jutta of Mecklenburg-Strelitz

 Duchess Jutta of Mecklenburg-Strelitz (Augusta Charlotte Jutta Alexandra Georgina Adophine; 24 January 1880 - 17 February 1946) was a member of the House of Mecklenburg-Strelitz and the consort of Crown Prince Danilo of Montenegro.
-When a married woman, after being converted to the Serbian Orthodoxy, she was officially known as Milica.
+When a married woman, after being converted to the Orthodox faith, she was known as Militza.

-Early life and ancestry
+Early life and marriage

-Duchess Auguste Charlotte Jutta Alexandra Georgina Adolphine of Mecklenburg-Strelitz was born in Neustrelitz, the youngest daughter of the then Adolf Friedrich, Hereditary Grand Duke of Mecklenburg-Strelitz and his wife, Princess Elisabeth of Anhalt.
-At her christening Jutta had numerous godparents; the most noted among them were Augusta, Empress of Germany and Queen Alexandra of Great Britain.
-She had two younger brothers: Adolphus Frederick VI and Karl Borwin.
+Duchess Auguste Charlotte Jutta Alexandra Georgina Adolphine of Mecklenburg-Strelitz was born in Neustrelitz, the youngest daughter of the then Hereditary Grand Duke of Mecklenburg-Strelitz, Adolf Friedrich and his wife Princess Elisabeth of Anhalt.Along with her sister Marie, Jutta was raised by governesses and had little contact with her parents.
+The atmosphere of Carolinenpalais was noted for its rigor and need for etiquette.
+A scandal broke out when her 19-year-old sister became pregnant by a palace servant.